sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 11. Again perform step 1 to 7 to apply configurations for all the repositories.

-## Task 6: Verify Github Autofix is enabled.
+## Task 6: Verify Github Autofix is enabled

 1. Navigate to your project or repository.
 2. Click on the Settings icon